vyca2017/content/content/faq/graphql-introspection-queries.md

 Let's explore more specific introspection queries now!

-## Query the Fields of a Model
+## Query the Fields of a Type

-You can use the introspection capabilities of the GraphQL backend to query the available fields of a model.
-Let's see what fields are available for the `MetaInformation` model:
+You can use the introspection capabilities of the GraphQL backend to query the available fields of a type.
+Let's see what fields are available for the `MetaInformation` type:

 ```graphql
 ---